jariarkko/psgeo/CODINGSTYLE.md

 And making a new version:

+    cd  lib
     git tag -a v2.0.0
     make updateversion
-    git add lib/psgeolib.js
+    git add psgeolib.js
     git commit -m"new version"

 Major versions increase the first number in the version string.
+New functionality should increase the second number; weekly releases and bug fixes should increase the last one.

 The currently active master branch version must always be runnable; critical bugs found in it should be promptly corrected.
 However, the master branch version is not meant to be directly used by invidiual installations.
 We recommend a weekly update of live production sites, after testing and getting an agreement from main contributors that all major features seem to be fine.